francoiskroll/FramebyFrame/DOCUMENTATION.md

 **legendOrNo**: whether or not (TRUE or FALSE) to make the legend.
 I would recommend first generating the plot with the legend so you can check that the groups and colours are correctly matched.
 Default is TRUE.

 **dotSize**: size of the dots in each plot.
 Default is 0.5.

+**connectMean**: whether or not (TRUE or FALSE) to connect the mean crosses with a line.
+This can help guiding the reader towards the comparisons they should be making, and also illustrate the LME slope (a steeper line represents a larger effect size).
+Default is FALSE.

 **xtextOrNo**: whether or not (TRUE or FALSE) to write the X axis tick labels.